A BRIEF HISTORY OF EASTBOURNE, EAST SUSSSEX, ENGLAND

 During World War II Eastbourne suffered severely from German bombing and altogether 174 people were killed.

-However after the war Eastbourne recovered and flourished as a seaside resort.
+However after the Second World War Eastbourne recovered and flourished as a seaside resort.
 The Congress Theatre was built in 1963.
 Redoubt Military Museum opened at a fort in Eastbourne in 1976.

 Eastbourne is also a shopping centre.
 The Arndale Centre was built in 1980.
 In 1983 a Local History Museum opened in Eastbourne.

 In the 21st century Eastbourne is still flourishing.
 The Towner Art Gallery opened in Eastbourne in 2009.
 However Eastbourne pier was severely damaged by a fire in 2014.
-Today the population of Eastbourne is 94,000.
+Today the population of Eastbourne is 99,000.